tradle/multi-hyperbee/README.md

 ## The need
 [Hyperbee](https://github.com/mafintosh/hyperbee) is one-of-a-kind steaming database that can change the way we work with the databases.
 But like all other low-level components of hypercore ecosystem it is a single-writer data structure.
 Multi-writer is a higher-level abstraction, hence the name multi-hyperbee.

+## Use cases
+- Multi-device support.
+One or more devices are personal cloud peers.
+- Later we will consider a shared DB for a team

 ### Algorithm
 *This is a third interation of the design, previous is described and implemented in the release tagged v0.1.*